openmodels/META/README.md

  The full model is constructed using `full_model(...)`, defined in `src/MimiMETA.jl`.
-The `full_model` function can be called with no arguments, to use the default construction, or override the defaults with the following arguments:
+The `full_model` function can be called with no arguments to use the default construction, otherwise override the defaults with the following arguments:

   - `rcp`: Emissions scenario; one of RCP3-PD/2.6, RCP4.5 (default), RCP6, or RCP8.5.